arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 WHERE topics_level3.id = 610;
 ```

 In the SQL query above we fetch the topic path for topic id `610`.
-We join table `topics` twice each handling a distinct level.
-Since we are using JOIN, if a parent is `NULL` and the join param does not match anything then it results in `NULL` during selects.
-This comes in very handy when we compute the topic path for anything other than `topic`.
+We join table `topics` twice (3 instances of topics table) each handling a distinct level.
+Since we are using JOIN, if a `parent_id` is `NULL` and the join parameter would not match on anything which would result `NULL` selects for those columns.
+These `NULL` values come in very handy when we compute the topic path for sub-categories and categories.

 If the topic with `610` id is of type `topic` then